Car Lover Itinerary

 Head downstairs and enter Everyday Motoring to explore the rise of mass motoring and the development of the commercial vehicle.

 After the First World War, motoring began losing its social exclusivity and the battle began to develop cars for a wider number of the population.
-Meanwhile, the rise of the commercial vehicle began to change the very fabric of Britain, impacting the canal and railway systems, and carrying advertising alongside goods and people!
+Meanwhile, the rise of commercial vehicles began to transform the fabric of Britain, carrying both goods and people as well as advertising!
+This in turn impacted the canal and railway systems.

 Luxury Motoring

-From everyday to extraordinary!
-Across from Everyday Motoring you’ll find some of the most luxurious cars ever built in The Luxury of Motoring.
-Discover the stories of the people who owned them, the chauffeurs who drove them, and the mechanics who made them.
+Straight across from Everyday Motoring you’ll find some of the most luxurious cars ever built in The Luxury of Motoring.
+Discover the stories of the people who owned them, the chauffeurs who drove them and the mechanics who made them.

 Road, Race and Rally